 connection information.
 This tab is only visible when the selected resource

-The table below describes each of the columns in the table on the Frames tab:
+The list below describes each of the columns in the table on the Frames tab:

 - Data.
 The message payload.
 If the message is plain text, it's displayed here.
 For binary opcodes, this field displays the opcode's name and code.
 The following opcodes are supported: